Snap Files To Go Public In $3 Billion IPO

 Snap was built from the ground up for the smartphone camera, whereas its erstwhile competitors, Facebook and Twitter, were originally built for the desktop and 'morphed' into mobile applications.

 Further, an investor in Snap's IPO would need to agree substantially with its foundational thesis, that the camera will become the primary interface for mobile devices.
+I'm not sure I agree with that.

 Cameras are indeed important for capturing memories and other information uses by consumers and businesses, so I don't mean to minimize its importance.